conda/conda/docs/source/faq.rst

 After performing the above command you can create new environments in the standard way, and SciPy Version 0.15.0 will be installed in all of them.

-6. How can I ignore packages from automatic installation during creation of new and clean environment, such as ``myenv``?
+6. How can I ignore packages from automatic installation during creation of a new and clean environment, such as ``myenv``?

    .. code-block:: bash

       conda create --no-default-packages -n myenv python

+7. When making a python package for an app I create an environment for the app from a file req.txt that sets python=2.7.9.
+However, when I conda install my package it automatically upgrades to 2.7.10.
+How do I avoid this?

+If you make a conda package for the app using conda-build, you can set dependencies with specific version numbers.
+In `this example <http://conda.pydata.org/docs/building/meta-yaml.html>`_ the requirements lines that say "- python" could be "- python ==2.7.9" instead.
+It is important to have one space before the == operator and no space after.

 Removing packages and environments
 ----------------------------------